 The island of Ambergris Cay is a unique gem in the Turks and Caicos, due to both its incredible vistas, and the populations of endemic and endangered local species that live there.
 The cay has a total landmass of about 1000 acres (404 hectares), with a wide array of terrains, including high hills, dunes, and beaches.

 Ambergris Cay is a nature lover’s paradise.
 The island is home to the largest populations of Turks and Caicos Islands rock iguanas and the Turk’s Head cacti in the country: both of which are icons of local flora and fauna.
-There’s also significant numbers of two unique and tiny boas: the rainbow boa, and the Caicos boa, which is the world’s smallest constricting snake.
+There are also significant numbers of two unique and tiny boas: the rainbow boa, and the Caicos boa, which is the world’s smallest constricting snake.

 Ambergris Cay combines many varied beaches and coastlines.
 The east coast beaches, due to their constant exposure to the eastern trade winds, are rugged and windswept, and the western beaches are calm and sheltered, with shallow water.
-Picturesque limestone coastlines also line the island at many spots.
+Picturesque limestone coastlines also line the island in many spots.

 The uninhabited nature reserve island of Little Ambergris Cay is found not far from Ambergris Cay.
 Although it’s nearly the size of its larger counterpart, Little Ambergris Cay primarily consists of beaches and marine wetlands.